 The nineties were dominated by the love for my wife Rita.
 Grunge killed music and the metal went down on a low fire.
 Not in my heart, but for the eyes of the average metal fan, it certainly did.
 Rita and I met each other in 1992 and I soon found out that she also liked her music very loud!
 Her personal faves are WHITESNAKE, VANDENBERG, OZZY, DIO, ROCK GODDESS and of course THE RUNAWAYS/JOAN JETT & LITA FORD.
 When I moved in with her, we kept going to concerts a lot.
 Two things changed, however.
 We discovered record fairs - the place to go and find the CD or album that you are looking for so long.
 We started visiting the bigger fairs and our collection expanded enormously and our 'wants lists' got shorter and shorter.
 And we also became journalists.
 We went to a gig of WHISTLER, COURBOIS, WHISTLER - a now defuncted Dutch band, that sounds a bit like SATRIANI or VAI.
 There we met Hanny en Flip van Schagen, who published a metal magazine, called Heavy Metal Explosion.
 Rita wanted to contribute to this magazine very much and after some talking, she got hired.
 I also liked the idea and wrote Hanny a letter afterwards.
 It was only a matter of days before I got hired, too.
 Unfortunately, the magazine doesn't exist anymore.
 Hanny got seriously ill and had to quit all her activities.
 Both Hanny and Flip are deceased now, but we still have very warm memories about them both, because they are responsible for our first steps on a long path in the metal scene.
 We decided to start our own metal magazine in 1995.
-In fact, an initiation of Rita, which she called Metal Maidens.
-We created a magazine dedicated to the women in (Heavy) Metal and (Hard) Rock and also hired some volunteers to help us.
-I still contribute to the mag (we have published our 40th (final) print issue in the summer of 2005!!).
-Right now, we only work on the online version of our magazine, but we still are interviewing and reviewing bands with a female musician in their line up, and I must say that I simply can't get enough of it.
-Check out our work at www.metalmaidens.com.
+In fact, an initiation by Rita, which she gave the name Metal Maidens.
+We created a magazine dedicated to the women in (Heavy) Metal and (Hard) Rock and also hired a bunch of volunteers to help us.
+I still contribute to the mag (we have published our 40th (and final) print issue in the summer of 2005!!).
+Right now, we still publish the online version of our magazine, by means of reviews and interviws with female musicians and bands and I must say that I simply can't get enough of it.
+Just check out our work at http://www.metalmaidens.com.
 We really jumped in a long existing black hole.
-Nobody did what we are doing now, and after many years of hard work, we have become an institute that can not be missed, if you're a female musician in the world of hard rock and heavy metal.
+Nobody else did, what we have done and still are doing now and we can proudly say that we were the first!!
+After many years of hard work, we have become a real institute, that can not be missed, if you are a female musician or band in the world of hard rock and heavy metal.

-The latest thing, that has gained my interest must be the world wide web.
+Lately, the world wide web has slowly gained my interest.
 I am a 'nerd' when it comes to PCs, but Rita knows all the 'ins and outs'.
 She designed and hosts the site of Metal Maidens [http://www.metalmaidens.com] and right now, you are looking at my own website, which is also designed by Rita.
 It's my tribute to the Heavy Metal and Hard Rock.
 Music that will always be there.
 In good times and bad times, I can rely on my memories and my records, tapes, CDs, magazines, photos, DVDs and videos.
 Which other friend can guarantee you that?
 To me, there will always be a special place in my heart for Hardrock and Heavy Metal.
 Read the interviews, that I did with some very interesting bands and I'm sure you'll get the picture that I'm always searching for nice challenges to interview interesting bands.

 Last but not least, I'd like to give you my vision on hard rock and heavy metal music.
 You may not totally agree, or maybe disagree with me, but I'd like to share with you my vision about my passion in life.
 There are a few music styles, that will become main topics on this website, that are very important to me.
 First of all there is the NWOBHM.
 A style, that had so much variety ranging from mellow sounding bands, you would hardly reckon as metal bands, to the wonderful sound of the maestros of the scene.
 Each band with their own recognisable sound.
 This scene was so rich, that it's hardly impossible to explore all the bands that existed in these days.
 This was a very interesting scene, which I like a lot, and in which I discovered an awful lot of talent over the years.
 I am not only interested in the old scene, so to speak, but I can get real excited by new releases of bands like JAGUAR, HANDSOME BEASTS or FLASHPOINT.
 And sometimes I even get more curious hearing their new album, rather than the new album of bigger names like IRON MAIDEN or SAXON.
 Another good thing that is happening right now is the release of stuff that was eating dust for many years.
 People are cleaning their attic or basement and many exciting material is being released because of that.
 So the NWOBHM is still very much alive and kicking these days.